arschmitz/tb-tools/README.md

 <br/><br/>
 ### create
 ---
+**Setup to work on a new bug**
-Setup a new bookmark based on a bugzilla bug.
-Optionally updates to latest prior.
-Marks the bug assigned and assignee to yourself.
+1. A new bookmark is created based on a bugzilla bug number `Bug-XXXXXXX`.
+2. Optionally update to latest M-C and C-C.
+3. Mark the bug `Assigned` and assignee to yourself.
 ```bash
 tb create
 ```